About Us may be a bit of a stretch right now. To be honest, Travel Safe Travel Smart website is more correctly About Me. At least for a while.

 Not for everyone, of course.

-But travel didn’t get to be the world’s largest global industry by people staying at home.
+But travel didn’t get to be the world’s largest global industry by people staying home.

-The sheer volume of people on the move – traveling – speaks to our innate human desire to learn and understand the new, the different, the unfamiliar in this beautiful world we inhabit.
+The sheer volume of people on the move – traveling – speaks to our innate desire as humans to learn and understand the new, the different, the unfamiliar in this beautiful world we inhabit.

 It’s that first taste of international travel that gets you.